 At the beginning, there were a thousand bikers going up the sides of the heavily slimed, heavily trafficked streets of Flagstaff Mountain.
 Cars were moving as if they were in an artery and were all riding up smoothly like blood.

-The walker always finds solitude but most especially at night.
+The walker always finds solitude, but most especially at night.
 There is something about walking alone at night.
 I love it.
-I am in love with it.
-When you walk at night you are cocooned in silence.
+When you walk at night, you are cocooned in silence.
 You can be alone, anonymous.

 At night, people can’t see you, and you can’t see them.
 There are no people, and therefore no politeness to people.
 Politeness is a form of acknowledging you are not alone.